BenAY357/BalloonGame/README.md

 **Design**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This study has a between-groups design with two independent variables.
+This study has a between-groups design with two independent variables.
 The first independent variable is the number of trials.
 This has three levels (five trials, six trials or seven trials).
 The second independent variable is the amount of money earned per pump.
 This also has three levels (5p, 10p or 50p).
 The dependent variables in this study are the amount of money earned and how many times the balloon is popped.

 **Procedure**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First, participants will enter their participant ID.
+First, participants will enter their participant ID.
 They will then provide their consent and demographical information.
 Next, they will be given a brief description of the balloon game and complete a tutorial.
 After the tutorial, they will be given the option to start the balloon game or replay the tutorial.
 Once the balloon game is over, they will be asked to rate how fun they found the game and how accurately it measures their risk-taking behaviour on a 5-point Likert scale.
 To help them with the latter question they will be presented with a line graph showing the number of times they pumped each balloon.
 After they give their feedback, they will be debriefed.

 <center><h2>Experimenter Manual</center></h2>

 <b><i>Running and editing the experiment</i></b>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run [main.py](main.py) to start the experiment.
+Run [main.py](main.py) to start the experiment.
 Edit [experiment_config.py](experiment_config.py) to customise the experiment.
 This file mainly allows you to edit the conditions and control the balloon’s bobbing and inflating animations.
 Read the comments in the file for more info.

 <b><i>Output</i></b>